 - When 0 is set to the delay monitoring rate An alert for the delay warning is issued at every monitoring.

-By using this feature, you can calculate the polling time for the monitor resource at the control of the monitor resource. - By using this feature, you can calculate the polling time for the monitor resource at the time the server is heavily loaded, which will allow you to determine the time for monitoring time-out of a monitor resource. - When 100 is set to the delay monitoring rate - The delay warning will not be issued. - Be sure not to set a low value, such as 0%, except for a test operation.
+By using this feature, you can calculate the polling time for the monitor resource at the time the server is heavily loaded, which will allow you to determine the time for monitoring time-out of a monitor resource. - When 100 is set to the delay monitoring rate The delay warning will not be issued.
+Be sure not to set a low value, such as 0%, except for a test operation.

-6.4.12 Disk monitor resource (monitoring method TUR)
+6.4.13 Disk monitor resource (monitoring method TUR)